Guns of Glory on PC: Learning About The Castle and Kingdom Screens

 That being said, we’ll be explaining all the elements of these screens in this guide, as well as give a few pointers on where to focus your efforts from the very beginning in order to have a good start in Guns of Glory.

 Your castle is the main screen where you’ll be building stuff, training troops, researching technologies, and improving your forces, among many others.
 Your estate is the place where you’ll be spending most of the time, whenever you’re not out and about hunting creatures or raiding other players.
-This screen has many points of interests, which you’ll need to become acquainted with in order to properly build your empire.
+This screen has many points of interest, which you’ll need to become acquainted with in order to properly build your empire.

 Starting with the Castle, which is one of the most important buildings in the game.
 This structure functions essentially as the heart of your empire, making it one of the most important parts of your estate.
 Simply put, the Castle determines the maximum level of any other structure in your kingdom.
-For example, if your castle is lvl 5, then all your other structures are limited to that same level.
+For example, if your castle is level 5, then all your other structures are limited to that same level.
 Furthermore, by leveling up your castle, you will also unlock and gain access to new structures, as well as increase your power and troop marching capacity, allowing you to deploy a higher number of troops to lay waste to your enemies.

 By clicking on your castle, you will be able to see, in detail, many of your kingdom’s statistics, including hourly resource production, as well as gaining access to resource boosts in the “estate stats” menu.
 In the same vein, you may also consult any active buffs in the “estate buffs” menu.